T H E D E R E L I C T M I S C E L L A N Y

 Visited: 2006

-Page Updated: February 2011
+Page Updated: October 2013

-On a dead-end mountain road near Tregaron there stands a disused Calvinistic Methodist chapel, its door screwed shut, its high arched windows holed and its whitewashed walls grimed and mottled by the weather.
+On a dead-end mountain road near Tregaron there stands a disused Calvinistic Methodist chapel, its door screwed shut, its high arched windows broken and its whitewashed walls grimed and mottled by the weather.
 A small parsonage, also disused, adjoins the chapel on the east wall.
-On one wall of the chapel is a slate plaque, in Welsh, commemorating the local school inspector and writer, Cassie Davies:

 Several broken windows show the interior of the chapel to be typically plain, with rows of enclosed pine pews and a central pulpit standing on a dais at the east end.
 The parsonage is a small house with two rooms downstairs which served as kitchen and dining room respectively and one upstairs which was the bedroom.
 There is no bath or indoor toilet.